 - Breaching any contracts or agreements you’ve signed with your employer.

-- Working on freelance work during company time (seriously do NOT do this).
+- Working on your freelance business during company time (seriously do NOT do this).

 - Using company resources, computers, or online tools within your freelance work.

 - And much more.